f-ewald/worklog/README.md

 git clone git@github.com:f-ewald/worklog.git
 ```

-Install the application by running the following command from the root directory
+Install the application by running the following command from the root directory.
+This requires the Ruby version defined in the [.tool-versions](.tool-versions) file (for ASDF) and in the [Gemfile](Gemfile.lock)

 ```shell
 bundle install